Public Records & Services in Alton

 Frequently Asked Questions

 To register to vote in Alton, New Hampshire, residents can register online through the New Hampshire Secretary of State's website, by mail, or in person at the Belknap County elections office.
 New Hampshire requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the New Hampshire Secretary of State's voter lookup tool.
-For local municipal elections in Alton, contact the Belknap County Clerk's office for schedules and ballot information.
+For local county and state elections (Alton is an unincorporated community in Belknap County and does not hold municipal elections), contact the Belknap County Clerk's office for schedules and ballot information.

-Property records for Alton, New Hampshire are maintained by the Belknap Town/City Assessor's Office and the Belknap County Register of Deeds.
+Property records for Alton, New Hampshire are maintained by the Belknap Town Assessor's Office and the Belknap County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Belknap County, including parcels in Alton.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Belknap County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many New Hampshire counties provide online property record searches through their county websites.
-For in-person requests, visit the Belknap County offices at the county courthouse.
 The Belknap County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Alton, New Hampshire residents are available through both county and state offices.
 The New Hampshire Division of Vital Records Administration, located in Concord, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in New Hampshire.
 Orders can be placed online, by mail, or in person.
 Locally, the Belknap County Clerk's office issues marriage licenses and maintains marriage records for Belknap County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.